siddhpatil6/flutterquestions/README.md

 ```
 In this example, MyHomePage widget takes a ValueChanged<String> named onButtonPressed as a parameter.
 When the button is pressed, it calls the onPressed callback with the message 'Hello from child!', which is then printed in the parent widget (MyApp).

+<h1>what are the benifit of using stateless widget over statefull widget? </h1>
+Using a stateless widget over a stateful widget in Flutter can offer several benefits:

+<h4>Performance: </h4> <br>
+Since stateless widgets do not have mutable state, Flutter can optimize their rendering process, potentially leading to better performance compared to stateful widgets.

+<h4>Simplicity: </h4> <br>Stateless widgets are simpler to understand and use, especially for components that do not need to manage state.
+They are ideal for static or unchanging UI elements.

+<h4>Immutability:  </h4> <br> Stateless widgets promote immutability, which can lead to fewer bugs related to state management, especially in complex applications.

+<h4>Reusability: </h4> <br>Stateless widgets are more reusable as they are not tied to any specific state.
+They can be easily shared and used in different parts of the application.

+<h4>Testing: </h4> <br> Stateless widgets are easier to test since they do not have internal state that needs to be manipulated or checked during testing.
+This can simplify the testing process and make tests more reliable.

+Overall, the choice between stateless and stateful widgets depends on the specific requirements of your application.
+For components that do not need to manage state, using stateless widgets can lead to simpler, more performant, and more maintainable code.

 <h1>What is Scaffold ? </h1>
 <h1>What is setState in flutter? </h1>
 <p>the setState() function notifies the framework that the internal state of this object has changed. </p>